Mae Sot offers a taste of Myanmar without crossing any borders.

 A wonderful piece of Burmese culture that has managed to filter into Mae Sot is tea rooms.

 You’ll easily be able to distinguish a Burmese tea room from a regular café by the little plastic or wooden stools and tiny tables.
-They’re so small, you’ll think that only a child can fit on them, but somehow it just works.
+They’re so small that you’ll think that only a child can fit on them, but somehow it just works.

 These quaint establishments serve Burmese food and snacks alongside Burmese tea – a combination of strong black tea leaves with evaporated or condensed milk.
 It may take a few tries to get used to the strong taste!

 Sometimes when you’re travelling, you just need to take a day to step back and relax.
-Well, for 60 baht you can hire one of the hot spring water tubs at Mae Ka Sa Hot Springs.
+Well, for 60 THB ($1.70), you can hire one of the hot spring water tubs at Mae Ka Sa Hot Springs.

 The hot springs are said to boost blood circulation, reduce stress and relax muscles.
 Where do we sign up?